 Similarly, consuming caffeine in pills after a heavy meal may take longer to kick in, and the effects may also be weaker than from caffeinated pills taken on an empty stomach.

-Also, a study confirmed slower caffeine absorption at individuals with a full stomach who were given meals hard to digest.
+Also, a study from 1988 confirmed slower caffeine absorption in individuals with a full stomach who were given meals that were hard to digest .

 There are some notable differences between coffee and caffeine pills though.